KingDave-Cyber/Prodigy_InfoTech_Internship/README.md

 # Prodigy-InfoTech-Internship

-Welcome to Tomiwa Falade's Prodigy InfoTech Tasks repository!
+Welcome to OFA DAVID's Prodigy InfoTech Tasks repository!
 This repository contains tasks completed as part of the Prodigy InfoTech Internship program.

 ## Repository Structure

-- Each task is organized into separate directories named according to the task number.
+- Each of the task is organized into separate directories named according to the task number.
-- Within each task directory, you will find the necessary files, code, and any additional resources related to that task.
+- Within each task directory, you will find the necessary files, code, and any additional resources related to that particular task.

 ## Task List
    **All Tasks:** [Click Here](https://github.com/Faltom790/Prodigy-InfoTech-Internship/tree/master)